Business As Usual

 15 Min read time

-Richard A. Posner, A Failure of Capitalism: The Crisis of ’08 and the Descent into Depression.
-Harvard University Press, $23.95 (cloth).
+A Failure of Capitalism: The Crisis of ’08 and the Descent into Depression

 The economy teetered on the brink but did not fall into the abyss.
 The bailouts, the stimulus, and adequate international political comity—each imperfect, even ugly—nevertheless prevented what was otherwise very likely: another Great Depression.